AionSystem/SOVEREIGN-TRACE-PROTOCOL/README.md

 ## Epistemic Debt Score

-Every certified organization receives an **Epistemic Debt Score (EDS)** — a 0–100 metric measuring AI epistemic integrity across five independently scored components.
+Every certified organization receives an **Epistemic Debt Score (EDS)** — a 0–100 metric measuring documentation discipline across five independently scored components.
 The full formula is public: [EPISTEMIC-DEBT-SCORE.md](./EPISTEMIC-DEBT-SCORE.md).

 The EDS does not measure whether AI systems fail.
 It measures whether an organization has built the infrastructure to document failures honestly, resolve them completely, and improve over time.